minemidnight/eris-additions/README.md

 ## Member Additions

-* bannable - if a member is bannable by the bot
+* bannable - if the member is bannable by the bot

 Example:
 ```